Jkutkut/Xun-GuiTos/README.md

     - Confetti added to the project.
     - Meetup textSize standar implemented.
     - gameOver created.
+    - NodeRed now returns the pId to the user when creating a player.
+This way, there's no need to convert name->pId every time.
+    - Minor fixes in UI:
+        - CreatePlayer
+        - WaitingRoom
 - v0.3.3:
     - Shell script to find the nodeRed rapsberry ip using brute-force.
     - New client menu: Mission-Poll.